francespinnock/francespinnock.github.io/_pages/cv.md

 <br />

 Frances Pinnock (b.
-1990, Bristol, UK) is an artist living and working in London, UK.
+1990, Bristol, UK) is a visual artist living and working in London, UK.
 <br />